Navigating the Holidays with Food Allergies and Sensitivities

 Instead of getting depressed about your food restrictions, use it as an opportunity for cooking creativity.
 Figure out new foods to eat and recipes to make.
 Find recipes using alternate ingredients for some of your favorite dishes.
 Find more recipes that are all gluten, dairy soy and corn free on my recipe page here.

-What are your favorite recipes for Thanksgiving or other holidays that are allergy-friendly?
+What are your favorite recipes for the holidays that are allergy-friendly?
 Comment here so others can learn, too.